Arkadiy1983/DiInSo/README.md

 * Now support Res2DInv to bert-files convertion for files with topography not only in the special "Topography" section, but also directly in electrodes coordinates.

+11 September 2020:
+* Added NEW FEATURE in "Electrodes array generator" - "File with profiles".
+Now you can select file with electrodes location, SO electrodes may be in any positions for direct problems (see updated documentation for details);
+* Added NEW OPTION "circle?".
+Now you can solve 2D inverse problems for closed systems of electrodes, for example in a circle (see updated documentation for details);
+* Added NEW BUTTON "Cylinder Creator".
+Now you can create poly-files with parallelepiped and cylinder objects for solving 3D inverse problems on closed 3D areas
+ (see updated documentation for details);
+* Added NEW OPTION "refinement".
+This option help to create correct meshes in situations when we have small steps between electrodes or electrodes located in "difficult" points, for example (0.43278, 5.92357, 9.07139)
+ (see updated documentation for details);
+* Added NEW EXAMPLES in directory "examples";
+* Option for smoothing boundaries (in 2D case) and surface (in 3D case) now turns on in file spline.txt;
+* Fixed an OpenGL BUG with some new versions of AMD Radeon drivers;
+* Fixed a lot of small bugs and one critical bug.